 "You still stand young Attelus, come and sit."

-"Thank you sir, but I would rather stand."
-I said, trying for the softly forceful tone that Glaitis had taught me.
+"Thank you, sir, but I would rather stand," I said, trying for the soft yet forceful tone that Glaitis had taught me.

 Taryst shrugged, "if you wish it rather."

 I slid one of the Lhos into my mouth and lit it, drawing the smoke deep, "yes, thanks, but now might I ask why you called me here?"

 "Ahh yes my young friend," said Taryst as he suddenly got off of his seat and moved to another table, opening a draw.
 "I have been studying into your records, your curriculum vitae."

 My eyes turned into suspicious slits, 'and how exactly did you get your hands on my "curriculum vitae"?'

 "I had a young friend of yours look into it for me; you know the one, the young friend under my employ, the young friend who you had secretly hired to look into my past for you."